TayHobbs/TayHobbs.github.io/_posts/2014-08-24-basic-ember-app.markdown

 categories: interning
 ---

+With the coming of Ember-CLI, I would recommend you use it, rather than rolling your own solution with Grunt or Gulp like you would need to with this guide.

 Writing a basic Ember.js application is simple...
 After you spend 2 weeks memorizing all the naming conventions.
 After banging my head against a wall seemingly forever, I've finally gotten over the initial hump.
 I know there are hundreds of Ember tutorials